steven-yandle/Predictive-Maintenance-Dashboard/README.md

 - Gave maintenance and operations stakeholders a single, always-current view of fleet health and KPIs
 - Surfaced reliability trends supporting a shift toward proactive, predictive maintenance planning
 - Made statistical, data-backed insight accessible to non-technical decision-makers through an intuitive dashboard

-## License

-Add a license of your choice (e.g. MIT) if you plan to open-source this repository.